 N°476, not far to go now.
-Diane was walking fast along the avenue de la Couronne, a grey artery running between the neighbourhoods of Ixelles and Etterbeek in Brussels.
+Diana was walking fast along the avenue de la Couronne, a grey artery running between the neighbourhoods of Ixelles and Etterbeek in Brussels.
 She was not a city girl.
 She had a house in the countryside but knew this neighbourhood quite well as she had been commuting to work here almost every day for the last 10 years.
 She was a doctor in the Hôpital d’Ixelles that was situated just a few streets away from the avenue de la Couronne.
 She had been here a lot lately; too much these last two months actually.
 She was so tired.
 She couldn’t remember the last time she had had a full night of sleep.

-Diane looked nervously behind her shoulder.
+Diana looked nervously behind her shoulder.
 No one had followed her.
 She reached n°476 almost out of breath from the stress that gripped her throat.
 She pushed the house’s wooden door.
 It was open as expected.
 Through the inner courtyard, then on towards the small dark door at the end of it.
 Yolande had said she would have to knock – two quick ones and three slow ones.
-Diane did as instructed with her free hand.
+Diana did as instructed with her free hand.

 The inside of the clandestine bar was cool in comparison to the street outside.
-She put the palm of her hand on Diane’s back and pushed her through, motioning her around the tables towards the end of the room where a dark burgundy curtain hid a passage to a back room.
+She put the palm of her hand on Diana’s back and pushed her through, motioning her around the tables towards the end of the room where a dark burgundy curtain hid a passage to a back room.

-Diane saw a couple of persons sitting and having a drink in the front bar but looked down and did not pause.
+Diana saw a couple of persons sitting and having a drink in the front bar but looked down and did not pause.

 Yolande pushed the curtain aside and let her in before closing it behind herself.
 The room was dark and damp.
 It was dimly lit by a naked light bulb that hung from the ceiling.
 Cardboard boxes lined one of the walls.